Through OptiSORT, we aim to deliver truly autonomous radioactive waste sorting, segregation and packaging solutions

 The OptiSORT system is also expected to make a significant contribution to UK Nuclear 2050 and cost reduction objectives through step changes in waste management approaches.

 “The savings achieved by automating repetitive, labour intensive processes, such as the sorting and segregation of radioactive wastes, will increase productivity, reduce the risk of human error and avoid exposing operators to radiological risk”

 The aim of this phase of development is to provide a non-radioactive demonstration of OptiSORT to an expert panel, assembled by the NDA, who will judge the ‘fitness-for-purpose’ of our solution.

 - £750,000 worth of funding has been provided to Cavendish Nuclear and to four other consortia, to undertake fifteen month long development projects.
 Phase 2 project work is due to commence in September 2021 and will end, following system demonstrations, in December 2022.

 - Cavendish Nuclear, a wholly-owned subsidiary of Babcock International Group, is a leading nuclear solutions company.
-Operating in the UK and internationally, we provide our customers with a comprehensive range of critical nuclear solutions across the clean energy, defence and civil decommissioning markets.
+Operating in the UK and internationally, we provide our customers with a comprehensive range of critical nuclear solutions across the clean energy and civil decommissioning markets.
 From the decommissioning of legacy nuclear facilities, through to supporting nuclear generation and new build, our role is to support our customers to address the nuclear legacy and help deliver new build to ensure that nuclear is a key part of the energy solution for meeting the UK’s net zero commitments by 2050.Our priority is supporting our customers to achieve their goals, applying innovation to deliver for them safer, faster, at lower cost.